simonebarbieri/simonebarbieri.github.io/content/curriculum.md

 <--->

-Development of custom scripts for animation support.
+Development of custom plugins and scripts to optimize artist workflows.

 {{< /columns >}}